theoludwig/theoludwig/blog/posts/git-ultimate-guide.md

 # (by first being on the branch where you want to apply the commit)
 git cherry-pick <commit>

+# To avoid creating duplicated commits with cherry-pick, we can use rebase after cherry-pick.
+# <target-branch> being the commit where you want to apply the commit to cherry-pick.
+# <from-branch> being the branch where the commit to cherry-pick is.
+git rebase <target-branch> <from-branch>

+# If, by mistake, you have started a branch from the wrong base branch, you can rebase the branch on the correct base branch.
+# For example, if you have started a branch `feature-2` from `feature` instead of `develop`, you can rebase the branch on `develop`.
+git rebase --onto <new-base-branch> <old-base-branch> <branch>
+# For example:
+git rebase --onto develop feature feature-2

 # To list all commits that differ between two branches
 git log <branch1>..<branch2> # commits in branch2 that are not in branch1 (branch2 ahead of branch1, branch2 behind branch1)
 git log <branch2>..<branch1> # commits in branch1 that are not in branch2 (branch1 ahead of branch2, branch1 behind branch2)